Democratic Left Party (Turkey): 2002–present

 DSP got only 2.75% of votes in the local elections of 2009.
 Zeki Sezer resigned and Masum Türker succeeded him.
 After Türker's succession, both Mustafa Sarıgül, the deputy of Şişli, and Rahşan Ecevit, the widow of Bülent Ecevit, resigned from the party and created short lived Democratic Left People's Party.
 Democratic Left People's Party dissolved itself after six months.
 After 2011 general elections, DSP received a major decline in Turkish politics, getting less than 0.25% votes in subsequent elections in 2011 and 2015.
 In 2015, Önder Aksakal succeeded Türker as party leader.
 The party lost eligibility to contest in 2018 elections, and they supported Nation Alliance.

+2023 general election

-In February 2023, Muharrem İnce, the leader of the Homeland Party announced that the his party is discussing an electoral alliance with the Democratic Left Party, the Victory Party, True Party and the Justice Party for the 2023 Turkish general election.
-On 8 March 2023, the party announced that it will not support the candidacy of CHP's Kemal Kılıçdaroğlu for the 2023 Turkish presidential election.
-Furthermore, on 9 March 2023, a pro-Erdoğan journalist, Mahmut Övür claimed that DSP will join the People's Alliance.
+In February 2023, Muharrem İnce, the leader of the Homeland Party announced that his party was discussing an electoral alliance with the Democratic Left Party, the Victory Party, True Party and the Justice Party for the 2023 Turkish general election.
+On 8 March 2023, the party announced that it would not support the candidacy of CHP's Kemal Kılıçdaroğlu for the 2023 Turkish presidential election.
+Furthermore, on 9 March 2023, a pro-Erdoğan journalist, Mahmut Övür claimed that DSP would join the People's Alliance.

+On 7 April 2023, DSP decided to support Erdoğan in the 2023 presidential elections and run under the AKP lists in the parliamentary elections.
+The decision to support Erdoğan caused 74 former DSP ministers and deputies to split from DSP and support Kemal Kılıçdaroğlu.